 Premium fast track combo including the parliament building

 Our 2 days in London continue with the most famous palace on the planet – Buckingham Palace.
-Located just 5 minutes away from the Westminster Abbey (maybe that’s why they do all coronations and weddings there – it’s convenient), the palace is the London home of Queen Elizabeth II, although she barely uses it as such.
+Located just 5 minutes away from the Westminster Abbey (maybe that’s why they do all coronations and weddings there – it’s convenient), the palace is the King of England’s London residence.

 While the Queens’s Gallery is open for visitation, the most sought-after attraction of the palace is the changing of the guards.
 Unfortunately, it starts at 10:43 AM, and if you want to see it, you’ll have to modify the itinerary a bit.